JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 [which are piecewise constant](http://docs.juliadiffeq.org/latest/tutorials/discrete_stochastic_example.html) used in biological simulations, or
-[jump diffusion equations from financial models](http://docs.juliadiffeq.org/latest/tutorials/jump_diffusion.html), and the solvers map right over to the Flux.jl neural network frame work through FluxDiffEq.jl It is worth noting that FluxDiffEq.jl uses only around ~100 lines of code to pull this all off.
+[jump diffusion equations from financial models](http://docs.juliadiffeq.org/latest/tutorials/jump_diffusion.html), and the solvers map right over to the Flux neural network frame work through FluxDiffEq.jl It is worth noting that FluxDiffEq.jl uses only around ~100 lines of code to pull this all off.

 ## Implementing the Neural ODE layer in Julia